jordan-elliott21/Cyclistic-Case-Study/README.md

      - It should include these locations in the material of the advertisement itself, to attract people who know the location and enjoy being there.
      - Physical advertisements about the membership specifically should be shown at or near those locations, to target casual riders who tend to frequent those locations.

-2. Secondly, I would propose Cyclistic offer a one-month free trial in April and May (the months with the largest increase in riders) to casual riders who have used Cyclistic’s services multiple times.
+2. Secondly, I would propose Cyclistic offer a one-month free trial in April and May (the months with the largest increase in riders) to casual riders who have used Cyclistic’s services multiple times before.
     - If Cyclistic were to offer this trial to casual riders at the beginning of summer, they will be most likely to see the benefits of the service through the summer and decide to stay members through to the rest of the year.
     - By offering it only to existing Cyclistic customers, you reduce the risk of one-time users, like tourists, using the free month of membership and never returning to Chicago.